RichBurman/highlands_project5/README.md

     ###  Admin View

-    - This is where the adim staff can access all the site admin for the website.
+    - This is where the admin staff can access all the site admin for the website.
 It has the following items:

     - Email addresses
     - Groups